-The two tiers are the World Tour (6 events) the World Tour Platinum (6 events) which feed into the end of the year Grand Finals.
-Eligibility to compete in a World Tour event stems from competing at International Open tournaments which earn the players grand prix points (as well as the decent prize money).
+The two tiers are the World Tour (6 events) and the World Tour Platinum (6 events) which feed into the end of the year Grand Finals.
+Eligibility to compete in a World Tour event stems from competing at International Open tournaments which earn the players grand Prix points (as well as decent prize money).

-Back home in Australia most tournaments are not quite so rich.
+Back home in Australia, most tournaments are not so rich.
 Winnings for Open Singles in Club Tournaments range from $350 for the Toowoomba Open to $1.000 for the Brisbane Open (2022).
 The Brisbane Open offers equal prize money for both Men's and Women's open events.

-While some tournaments such as the Queensland Open and the Mornington Open offer the same prize money for the Women's Singles event, most don't.
+While other tournaments, such as the Queensland Open and the Mornington Open, also offer the same prize money as the Women's Singles event, most don't.

-To my knowledge the Brisbane Table Tennis Open is the most lucrative club tournament this year.
-This year the Brisbane Open has on offer an Open Singles purse of $2,000 (cash and prizes).
+To my knowledge, the Brisbane Table Tennis Open is the most lucrative club tournament this year.
+This year the Brisbane Open has offered a generous Open Singles purse (cash and prizes).
 Click here for more info about the Brisbane Open.

 Or perhaps coaching might be a better way to make money with table tennis.
-Pre-eminent coaches can command $50 per hour for one-on-one coaching.
+Pre-eminent coaches can command $60 or $70 per hour (or more!) for one-on-one coaching.